cuos-dev/cuos/docs/variants/variant3.md

-# Variant 3: Base of CuOS System Image
+# Variant 3: Base on CuOS System Image

 This guide explains how to use your CuOS base images.
 You provide and run your application in a docker container.
 Be aware, that it is possible, to just use this as packaging, as you can run docker containers priviledged and even with host shared pid and network space.